Navigating a Tough Ag Economy in 2026

 Strong Production in 2025 Resulted in an Oversupply of Corn

-One of the biggest wins from last season was corn production, with record or near-record numbers of the crop planted across the country.
-Product innovations, favorable weather patterns and effective management resulted in high corn and soybean yields, and, from a macroeconomic standpoint, great commodity supply.
-But while production was strong, demand for U.S. commodities waned, meaning growers generally saw decreased profitability and ended 2025 with an oversupply.
+One of the biggest wins from last season was corn production, with record or near-record numbers of the crop planted across the country.1 Product innovations, favorable weather patterns and effective management contributed to corn and soybean yields, and, from a macroeconomic standpoint, healthy commodity supply.
+But while production was strong, demand for some U.S. commodities waned, meaning many growers saw decreased profitability and ended 2025 with an oversupply.2

 Because of this, the U.S. started the 2026 season with surplus corn inventories.
 That puts pressure across the market, nationally with commodity prices as well as business decisions at an individual farm level.

 Another macro trend was rising costs, which could be felt in everything from inputs like fertilizer and crop protection to larger operating expenses such as machinery and rent.
-Year over year, we’ve seen business needs, including the cost to borrow and access to steady financing, strain farmers’ cash flow, and 2025 was no different.
+For years, we’ve seen business needs, including the cost to borrow and access to steady financing, strain farmers’ cash flow, and 2025 was no different.
 Even with these challenges, data suggests most growers maintained their investments in inputs, which we believe helped contribute to high yield numbers.

-Like 2025, this season will likely bring increasing prices of crop inputs.
-However, many economic variables remain with the potential to shift markets.
-Initial (and potentially additional) federal farmer relief packages have some growers optimistic.
+Many economic variables remain in 2026 with the potential to shift markets.
+Initial federal farmer relief packages have some growers optimistic.
 In terms of commodity global supply and demand, we are watching closely whether China will fulfill its agreement to purchase U.S. commodities in 2026 and how commodities factor into any new trade deals that may form through 2026.

-Interest rates are predicted to continue to trend down in 2026, which could benefit farmers’ businesses by putting less pressure on their balance sheets.
+If interest rates continue to trend down in 2026, this could help benefit farmers’ businesses by putting less pressure on their balance sheets.
 Here, you can see a visual of how rates have varied in the last ten years.
-As of January 19, 2026, the Bank Prime Loan Rate was 6.75 while the Effective Federal Funds Rate sat at 3.64.1 While rates are trending down, they remain historically high, adding complexity to how growers choose to invest in their operations longer-term.
+As of January 19, 2026, the Bank Prime Loan Rate was 6.75 while the Effective Federal Funds Rate sat at 3.64.2 While rates are trending down, they remain historically high, adding complexity to how growers choose to invest in their operations longer-term.

 As of January 19, 2026.
 Sources: Board of Governors of the Federal Reserve System (US); Federal Reserve Bank of New York via FRED®. https://fred.stlouisfed.org/graph/?g=KacO#

-WinField® United continues to keep a close eye on market dynamics to shape our expectations for the rest of 2026.
-It is likely that oversupply will be an ongoing challenge for this season, increasing the importance of balancing operational revenues and cost.
+WinField United continues to keep a close eye on market dynamics to shape our expectations for the rest of 2026.

 Invest Your Dollars Where You Can Gain Greater Value

-How the Local Cooperative System Plays to Your Advantage
+How the Local Cooperative System Can Play to Your Advantage

 Navigating tough budgets, finances and market dynamics can be challenging, but this is the kind of market in which cooperatives can really demonstrate their value to growers.
 Those working with their local co-ops and retailers are in a uniquely advantageous position to get the products they need from a partner who has regional agronomic expertise.